chintugaurav4-create/my-portfolio/README.md

-# Personal Portfolio Website - Gaurav Chintu
+# Personal Portfolio Website - Gaurav V

 ## 📌 Overview
 This is a responsive personal portfolio website built to showcase my skills, academic projects, and education as a BCA student at KLE Technological University.
 It serves as a digital resume to connect with recruiters and peers.